openhive-network/workerbee-doc/src/interfaces/api-reference.md

 #### onCustomOperation

+**🔵 Live and Past Data Modes** - This filter is available in both live and past data modes.

 This filter triggers when custom JSON operations with specified operation IDs appear on the Hive blockchain.
 Custom operations are the primary mechanism for decentralized applications (dApps), games, and services to extend Hive's functionality with their own custom logic and data structures.
 The filter monitors both `custom_json_operation` and `custom_operation` types, allowing you to track specific application protocols by their unique identifiers.
-Popular examples include social interactions like "follow" and "reblog", gaming operations like Splinterlands rewards ("sm_claim_reward"), or any other dApp-specific functionality.
+Popular examples include gaming operations like Splinterlands rewards ("sm_claim_reward"), community actions ("community"), or any other dApp-specific functionality.
 You can monitor multiple operation IDs simultaneously, making it perfect for building application-specific monitoring tools, analytics dashboards, bot automation systems, or cross-platform dApp integration services.
-The filter works with both live and past data modes, enabling real-time application monitoring and historical analysis of dApp activity patterns.
 It's essential for developers building on Hive who need to track their own custom operations or monitor activity from other applications in the ecosystem.

+**Note:** For social interactions like "follow" and "reblog", use the specialized [`onFollow`](#onfollow) and [`onReblog`](#onreblog) filters instead, which provide more targeted functionality and enhanced data.

 ``` ts
 /**